la2050/challenge/_2021/live/crop-swap-la.md

   quality.
 A study in Santa Barbara suggests CA could reach 8% of its greenhouse gas reduction goals by installing front yard gardens, helping neighbors nearby.
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': |-
-  Partnerships Lined Up
+'Describe the role of collaborating organizations on this project.': |- Partnerships Lined Up
   Erin Riley with Hope Gardens (vegetable and native garden installations) Mike Garcia with Enviroscape (rainwater catchment installations)